FelixOnline/FelixOnline/readme.md

 Contributors welcome!
 Just fork the repository and send us a pull request with your changes.

-Maintained by Jonathan Kim (jk708@imperial.ac.uk) and Chris Birkett
+Maintained by Jonathan Kim (jk708@imperial.ac.uk), Philip Kent (pk1811@imperial.ac.uk), and Chris Birkett

 ## Getting started:
 ###Requirements: